kandadave/The_Modern_Blog/README.md

 Terminal/Command Line.

 ### View Live Site
-Visit the deployed application at: [Insert Live Site URL Here - e.g., Your GitHub Pages URL]
+Visit the deployed application at: https://kandadave.github.io/The_Modern_Blog/

+Ensure that the JSON server is running when accessing the live site.
+You can follow the steps on how to run the JSON server in the local development section below(from installing JSON server to starting the backend JSON server).

 The live site allows you to: